Microsoft Outlook & Microsoft SharePoint - The Two Worlds

 Outlook Folders: Representing SharePoint locations

-The left navigation of Outlook is limited with respect to available screen space, configuration and control around programmatically adding intelligence.
-Sure, we can add, remove folders programmatically, but if you want to do much more then you’re out of luck.
+The left navigation of Outlook is limited with respect to available screen space, configuration, and control around programmatically adding intelligence.
+Sure, we can add, remove folders programmatically, but if you want to do much more, then you’re out of luck.
 Further, Microsoft has moved on from only looking at Outlook for Windows; we now have over five variants of Microsoft Outlook for different devices and operating systems.

 It is the intersection between the Outlook left navigation and delivering an intelligent list of locations through favorites, recent, suggested locations, solution Profiles coupled with advanced search and filtering capabilities which enables users to engage with SharePoint in all variants of Outlook and beyond into other Office applications, Adobe Acrobat and Windows Explorer.
-In short, let’s not add deep level folder structure to Outlook where we clutter screen, impact Outlook performance and miss the opportunity to have a consistent experience beyond Microsoft Outlook on Windows.
+In short, let’s not add a deep level folder structure to Outlook where we clutter the screen, impact Outlook performance, and miss the opportunity to have a consistent experience beyond Microsoft Outlook on Windows.

 OnePlace Solutions navigation tree